hopin-team/module-federation-workshop/README.md

 3- Add Module Federation to your `host`.
 Hint, instead of defining the `exposes` key in ModuleFederationPlugin you must define:

 ```
+    // no need to interpolate the template literals, just hardcode the string
+    // the template literal is just to hint you the value
     remotes: { chat: `${scope}@{remoteUrl}/${filename}` }
 ```